lyteword/kjv/matthew/chapter-8.md

 <sup>2</sup> And, behold, there came a leper and worshipped him, saying, Lord, if thou wilt, thou canst make me clean.

-<sup>3</sup> And Jesus put forth *his* hand, and touched him, saying, I will ; be thou clean .
+<sup>3</sup> And Jesus put forth *his* hand, and touched him, saying, I will; be thou clean.
 And immediately his leprosy was cleansed.

-<sup>4</sup> And Jesus saith unto him, See thou tell no man ; but go thy way , shew thyself to the priest , and offer the gift that Moses commanded , for a testimony unto them .
+<sup>4</sup> And Jesus saith unto him, See thou tell no man; but go thy way, shew thyself to the priest, and offer the gift that Moses commanded, for a testimony unto them.

 <sup>5</sup> ¶ And when Jesus was entered into Capernaum, there came unto him a centurion, beseeching him,

 <sup>6</sup> And saying, Lord, my servant lieth at home sick of the palsy, grievously tormented.

-<sup>7</sup> And Jesus saith unto him, I will come and heal him .
+<sup>7</sup> And Jesus saith unto him, I will come and heal him.

 <sup>8</sup> The centurion answered and said, Lord, I am not worthy that thou shouldest come under my roof: but speak the word only, and my servant shall be healed.

 <sup>9</sup> For I am a man under authority, having soldiers under me: and I say to this *man*, Go, and he goeth; and to another, Come, and he cometh; and to my servant, Do this, and he doeth *it*.

-<sup>10</sup> When Jesus heard *it*, he marvelled, and said to them that followed, Verily I say unto you , I have not found so great faith , no, not in Israel .
+<sup>10</sup> When Jesus heard *it*, he marvelled, and said to them that followed, Verily I say unto you, I have not found so great faith, no, not in Israel.

-<sup>11</sup> And I say unto you , That many shall come from the east and west , and shall sit down with Abraham , and Isaac , and Jacob , in the kingdom of heaven .
+<sup>11</sup> And I say unto you, That many shall come from the east and west, and shall sit down with Abraham, and Isaac, and Jacob, in the kingdom of heaven.

-<sup>12</sup> But the children of the kingdom shall be cast out into outer darkness : there shall be weeping and gnashing of teeth .
+<sup>12</sup> But the children of the kingdom shall be cast out into outer darkness: there shall be weeping and gnashing of teeth.

-<sup>13</sup> And Jesus said unto the centurion, Go thy way ; and as thou hast believed , *so* be it done unto thee .
+<sup>13</sup> And Jesus said unto the centurion, Go thy way; and as thou hast believed, *so* be it done unto thee.
 And his servant was healed in the selfsame hour.

 <sup>14</sup> ¶ And when Jesus was come into Peter’s house, he saw his wife’s mother laid, and sick of a fever.